juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 Make it an easy subdomain such as `bela.company.com`.
 If you make it an obscure host name, people will not remember it and that will defeat the purpose of the tool.

 BELA serves plain HTTP on port 8081.
-Configure a reverse-proxy on the host to close the SSL connection using the default SSL port (443) and directing requests to BELA's port 8081.
+Configure your reverse-proxy on the host to accept SSL connections using the default port (443) and forward them to BELA's HTTP port 8081.

+BELA should now be accessible by HTTPS on the domain you configured.

 ## Configure BELA

 Configure access control and API integrations using the .bela-properties file.